Current Major Work

 The section 20 consultations required by law have been carried out for the proposed work.
 The section 20 part 1 notice (PDF, 170kb) was issued on 25 October 2019 with a deadline for response by 25 November 2019.
 One response was received, which did not affect the tender.
 The section 20 part 2 notice (PDF, 196kb) was issued on 4 March 2020 with a deadline for response by 6 April 2020.
 The outcome was delayed because Rendall and Rittner's offices were closed because of the pandemic.
 Once mail was redirected, it was confirmed in late April 2020 that there were no responses.
 These documents also require a username and password (see above).

-To avoid even higher costs for external redecoration, when external redecoration is carried out, flat owners including landlords and residents will need to provide access to paint wooden flat windows on the date advised by the contractor when the work can go ahead.
+To avoid even higher costs for external redecoration, when external redecoration is carried out, flat owners including landlords and residents will need to provide access to paint wooden flat windows on the date advised by the contractor.
 There will not be a choice of dates, nor re-visits by the contractor.
 Any closed wooden windows would be painted closed, leaving the edges and rebates unpainted and potentially making it more difficult to open the windows.

 The clock tower will be repaired where wood is rotting and decorated with graffiti-resistant paint.
 The portico will be inspected to see if any work is required but, after repair in 2015, it is hoped this will be minimal.